Skip to main content

 Questions referenced when PMR is reviewed:

-• The purpose for change in scope?
+• What is the purpose of the change in scope?

-• Will PI effort be affected?
+• Will the PI’s effort be affected?

 Questions referenced when PMR is reviewed: